-The creation of Baskets requires the delivery to the Trust of the Total Basket Amount and the redemption of Baskets requires the distribution by the Trust of the Total Basket Amount.
+The creation of Baskets requires the delivery by the Authorized Participant of the Total Basket Amount and the redemption of Baskets requires the distribution to the Authorized Participant of the Total Basket Amount.

-Although the Trust creates Baskets only upon the receipt of ETH, and redeems Baskets only by distributing ETH, an Authorized Participant will submit Cash Orders, pursuant to which the Authorized Participant will deposit cash with, or accept cash from, the Transfer Agent in connection with the creation and redemption of Baskets.
+Although the Trust creates Baskets only upon the receipt of Ether, and redeems Baskets only by distributing Ether, an Authorized Participant will submit Cash Orders, pursuant to which the Authorized Participant will deposit cash with, or accept cash from, the Transfer Agent in connection with the creation and redemption of Baskets.

 Cash Orders will be facilitated by the Transfer Agent and Liquidity Engager, acting other than in its capacity as Sponsor.
-On an order-by-order basis, the Liquidity Engager will engage one or more Liquidity Providers to obtain or receive ETH in exchange for cash in connection with such order, as described in more detail below.
+On an order-by-order basis, the Liquidity Engager will engage one or more Liquidity Providers to obtain or receive Ether in exchange for cash in connection with such order, as described in more detail below.

-Unless the Sponsor requires that a Cash Order be effected at actual execution prices (an "Actual Execution Cash Order"), 62 each Authorized Participant that submits a Cash Order

-With respect to a creation or redemption pursuant to an Actual Execution Cash Order, as between the Trust and an Authorized Participant, the Authorized Participant is responsible for the dollar cost of the difference between the ETH price utilized in calculating Total Basket NAV on the trade date and the price at which the Trust acquires or disposes of the ETH on the settlement date.
-If the price realized in acquiring or disposing of the corresponding Total Basket Amount is higher than the Total Basket NAV, the Authorized to create or redeem Baskets (a "Variable Fee Cash Order") will pay a fee (the "Variable Fee") based on the Total Basket NAV, and any price differential of ETH between the trade date and the settlement date will be borne solely by the Liquidity Provider until such ETH have been received or liquidated by the Trust.
-The Variable Fee is intended to cover all of a Liquidity Provider's expenses in connection with the creation or redemption order, including any ETH trading platform fees that the Liquidity Provider incurs in connection with buying or selling ETH.
-The amount may be changed by the Sponsor in its sole discretion at any time, and Liquidity Providers will communicate to the Sponsor in advance the Variable Fee they would be willing to accept in connection with a Variable Fee Cash Order, based on market conditions and other factors existing at the time of such Variable Fee Cash Order.
+Unless the Sponsor requires that a Cash Order be effected at actual execution prices (an "Actual Execution Cash Order"),58 each Authorized Participant that submits a Cash Order to create or redeem Baskets (a "Variable Fee Cash Order")59 will pay a fee (the "Variable Fee") based on the Total Basket NAV, and any price differential of Ether between the trade date and the settlement date will be borne solely by the Liquidity Provider until such Ether have been received or liquidated by the Trust.
+The Variable Fee is intended to cover all of a Liquidity Provider's expenses in connection with the creation or redemption order, including any Ether trading platform fees that the Liquidity Provider incurs in connection with buying or selling Ether.
+The amount may be changed by the Sponsor in its sole discretion at any time, and Liquidity Providers will communicate to the Sponsor in advance the Variable Fee they would be willing to accept in connection